project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 variables within each notebook.

-The first environment variable we set up is for the location of the Domain Contract, this is critical to the components and the other components that rely on it (more of this later).
+The first environment variable we set up is for the location of the Domain Contract.
+Domain Contracts are the outcome of named component instances and collect together metadata that are pertinent to the specific component tasks and actions.
+Domain Contracts are critical references of the components and other components that rely on them.

+From this point on we use the name 'Domain Contract' to represent the outcome of the named component instance which constitute the components task and used to run the component.

 In this case we are setting the Domain Contract location to be in a common local directory of our naming.

 .. code:: ipython3